brussels header est 2025 canva

 Afternoon Arrive Brussels and check in

-Morning Visit to Concept Chocolate
+Morning Visit to European Parliament

 Afternoon Guided tour of National Bank of Belgium